livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 (continue with the rest of the channel)

+As you can see, once you set the note length, each note afterwards will play at that length.

 ## Inserting Notes

 To insert notes, either use the keyboard or PK Piano.

 (examples of both)

+PK Piano is a basic tool I made that gives you auditory feedback and copies the hex code into your clipboard so you can paste it in.

 You can also use a MIDI keyboard if you own one.